-Yes.
-Concern for environmental justice should be integrated into every transportation decision - from the first thought about a transportation plan to post-construction operations and maintenance.
-The U.S. DOT Order applies to all policies, programs, and other activities that are undertaken, funded, or approved by the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), or other U.S. DOT components:
+Environmental justice should be integrated into every transportation decision - from the first thought about a transportation plan to post-construction operations and maintenance.
+The FHWA Order applies to all policies, programs, and other activities that are undertaken, funded, or approved by the Federal Highway Administration (FHWA).

 Federal agencies, State DOTs, Metropolitan Planning Organizations (MPOs), and transit providers advance Title VI and environmental justice by involving the public in transportation decisions.
 Effective public involvement programs enable transportation professionals to develop systems, services, and solutions that meet the needs of the public, including minority and low-income communities.
 There are many excellent examples of transportation initiatives that successfully integrate environmental justice principles.
 Partners and stakeholders can use these successes to champion the opportunities and responsibilities that Title VI and environmental justice present.

 Federal Agencies - FHWA staff will continue to work with State DOTs, MPOs, transit providers, and other local agencies to ensure Title VI and environmental justice considerations are integral to all surface transportation activities.
 In addition to making sure that Federal transportation regulations and policies affirm and reinforce nondiscrimination, Federal staff will take other important actions to:

 State DOTs - are at the heart of planning, design, construction, and operations and maintenance projects across all travel modes.
 They allocate resources from various Federal-aid programs.
 State DOTs successfully integrate Title VI and environmental justice into their activities when they: